7UR7L3/AnkiManualToPdf/README.md

 - assumes that links to `foo.md#bar` link to a unique `#bar` and doesn't do anything clever to work out `#bar-n`
 - doesn't change anything about `#baz` links

-Really I probably should have dug into and fixed the existing `docsify-to-pdf` hyperlinking but I only had that realization shortly after pandoc was spitting out pretty much ideal stuff. `docsify-to-pdf\src\markdown-combine.js` is probably more or less what the pandoc filter does.
+I probably should have dug into and fixed the existing `docsify-to-pdf` hyperlinking but I only had that realization shortly after pandoc was spitting out pretty much ideal stuff. `docsify-to-pdf\src\markdown-combine.js` is probably more or less what the pandoc filter does.

+But really I should combine the ideas and either leverage docsify's own code to link things up, or see if pandoc filters have access to the entire merged input so that I could properly deduce the linkages.
+Cause pandoc output flexibility is ideal.